-I’m making it sound a little bit like a joke, but it’s not a joke:
+I’ve been talking about this on social media recently, and I’ve been making it sound a little bit like a joke, but it’s not a joke.

 I’m on two years of rest.

 Let me explain.